karkman/Arcobacter_project/README.md

 ### Basecalling

-Three strains seqeunces with Nanopore Minion using the Rapid Barcoding (24) kit and r10.4.1 flow cell.
+Three strains seqeunced with Nanopore Minion using the Rapid Barcoding (24) kit and r10.4.1 flow cell.
-Basecalling was done with Dorado v.0.8.2 using all three different models (Apple M2 Max).
+Basecalling was done with Dorado v.0.8.2 using all three different models (on Apple M2 Max).

 Fast model as an example: